mikeymakesit/octofarm-helm/README.md

 # OctoFarm on Kubernetes

-This project offers a Helm chart to install [OctoFarm](https://github.com/OctoFarm/OctoFarm) on your Kubernetes cluster.
+Install [OctoFarm](https://github.com/OctoFarm/OctoFarm) on your Kubernetes cluster with this handy dandy Helm chart.

 ## Quick start